pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/7_cluster_example_k8s.md

 ### Install a Kubernetes cluster

-You can manually [create your own kubernetes cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) on your own servers by using kubernetes tools.
+You can manually [create your own kubernetes cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) on your servers by using kubernetes tools.

 Alternatively, there are many operators that offer the possibility of installing a Kubernetes cluster easily.
 You can find a few below :